 Scents in the anus area contain information about gender, reproductive status, health status, current mood, and more.
 Dogs can also recall a previous encounter with a particular dog, by sniffing their unique butt scent.

-That’s it, I managed to close this on a cleaner note.
+There it is, I managed to close this on a cleaner note.